jtlapp/jvm-vs-jsr/README.md

 When running a test, the test outputs the first response for each unique combination of status code, shared query name, and error message.
 For queries erroneously returning non-JSON, it also prints each unique combination of status code and response body.
+This output assists with debugging newly added applications.

 ## Useful Commands